 Ability to multi-task, prioritize commitments, and manage time effectively including attention to detail

 AA/AS with 3+ years of relevant experience.
 Additional years of experience may be considered in lieu of the degree.
 (6 years of applicable experience in lieu of a degree)

-Ability to attain a US Secret security clearance
+Ability to maintain a US Secret security clearance

 We are GDIT.
 The people supporting some of the most complex government, defense, and intelligence projects across the country.
 We deliver.
 Bringing the expertise needed to understand and advance critical missions.
 We transform.
 Shifting the ways clients invest in, integrate, and innovate technology solutions.
 We ensure today is safe and tomorrow is smarter.
 We are there.
 On the ground, beside our clients, in the lab, and everywhere in between.
 Offering the technology transformations, strategy, and mission services needed to get the job done.